OrosmanAS/Tritium-Legacy-Software-Documentation-Archive/README.md

 **Includes:** User Manual (PDF), Datasheet (PDF), Ethernet Interface Documentation (PDF), `IM_bridge_1_04.tab` firmware file, CAN Bridge Config, and CAN Logger.

 > [!WARNING]
 > It is unclear whether modifications were made to the included firmware.
-Verify carefully before flashing to a DRI82, DRI86, or related device.
+Verify carefully before flashing.

 ### CAN Bridge Config